19th Apr 2021

 Our 1,200-strong breeding flock of Texels crossed with North Country Mules is well suited to the wet conditions and sometimes brutal winters that prevail on our fields and moorlands.
-They are bred to thrive outdoors, coming inside only for lambing in January, February and April.
+They are bred to thrive outdoors, coming inside only for lambing.

 We finish our lambs on grass when it is plentiful.
 In the colder months, as the grass quality and weather deteriorate, we bring some of the flock indoors for their welfare and condition and to protect the land from damage.

 We’re proud to rear the Herdwick sheep, a primitive breed whose slow-grown meat is prized by chefs for its fine-grained texture and rich flavour.